CuiHaoXuan/MiM/README.md

 # MiM
 MiM: MultiPath TCP in MANETs

-Performance Enhancement of Multipath TCP in Mobile Ad Hoc Networks
+Multipath Routing-based Scheduling for MPTCP in QoS-Oriented MANETs